comparison · cleanshot-x

 Not necessarily better — just different choices.

 Local-only by default.
-Its cloud is optional, but the app has telemetry that's on by default.
-DrawShot has no telemetry, ever, and the only network call is an optional update check.
+CleanShot Cloud is optional, but the app collects analytics.
+DrawShot has no telemetry, ever, and no account — the full reasoning is in why DrawShot is local-only.
+The only network call is an optional update check.

 Smaller surface area.
-The paid alternative has region, window, fullscreen, scrolling, video, GIF, OCR, color picker, screen recording, and a handful of "quick share" destinations.
-DrawShot has region capture and 10 annotation tools.
-Less to learn, less in the way.
+CleanShot X spans region, window, full screen, scrolling, video, GIF, OCR, color picker, recording, and a handful of quick-share destinations.
+DrawShot does capture and annotation, and does them fast.
+Less to learn, less in the way — and a tiny ~22MB install versus CleanShot X's much larger footprint.

 Single-key annotation tools.
-DrawShot maps every annotation tool to a single key — A for arrow, R for rectangle, etc. The paid alternative uses modifier combinations.
-For someone who annotates a lot, the difference is real (~1 second saved per annotation; multiplied across a day, it adds up).
+DrawShot maps every annotation tool to one key.
+CleanShot X uses modifier combinations.
+For someone who annotates a lot, the difference is real — roughly a second saved per annotation, which adds up fast across a day.
+The 11 tools:

-No login.
-The paid alternative is fine to use without a login, but its cloud features require one.
+No login, no server in the loop.
+CleanShot X works without a login, but its cloud features require one.
 DrawShot has no login flow at all.

 Direct feature comparison